thomasleese/partay/README.md

 loop your audio output back as input to avoid outside noise when controlling the lights.
 Finally, you run the [primary application](primary) on that machine, press play, and start the party.

+## Features

+- Any Phillips Hue lights will change in time to the music.
+- Lyrics for the current song will be shown on your Apple TV.